 While your love for one another might be one in a million, there are almost certainly millions of others looking to get hitched in the same year – or even week – as you.
 If you’re fighting another couple for the same venue, band, and vendors, you’re bound to see the prices of each continue to rise.
 Instead of getting locked in a rate war, avoid the most popular times to get married.

 During any given week, Fridays and Saturdays are the common days to have a wedding.
 Try having yours on a Sunday or a weeknight.
 With less demand for these days of the week, vendors will often give you better deals.
-As about 15% of couples get married in June and 14% get married in October, you should avoid these months altogether.
+As about 15 percent of couples get married in June and 14 percent get married in October, you should avoid these months altogether.
 Don’t worry too much about inconveniencing your guests with a weekday wedding or one that’s not during the summer months.
 If they truly want to be there, they’ll take off work and figure out their travel plans to make it to your big day.

 Save money on the dresses

 One of the biggest expenses for a wedding is the attire.
 Pricetags on wedding dresses run in the thousands and bridesmaids dresses also cost a pretty penny.
 There are options, however, for savvy shoppers to save some money on these dresses.
 For your wedding dress, shop sample sales and online deals.
-Sample sales typically only have dresses between sizes six and ten, but about 33% of retailers have mobile technology that allows them to show consumers their available inventory online.
+Sample sales typically only have dresses between sizes six and ten, but about 33 percent of retailers have mobile technology that allows them to show consumers their available inventory online.
 This can make it easier for women of other sizes to find their fit online.
 Although your options are a bit more limited with either of these methods, you’ll be able to buy a deeply discounted dress.

 For the bridesmaids, save money by hopping on the millennial trend of allowing bridesmaids to wear whatever they want.
-Just 37% of bridesmaids are wearing the same dress these days.
+Just 37 percent of bridesmaids are wearing the same dress these days.
 Instead, a bride might give their entourage a few guidelines for the color and level of formality and let them choose the dress they’re comfortable paying for.

 Go local for dinner and dessert